project-neon/NoPlanVssSimulator/README.md

 ## How to run

 Before run make sure you have enable ports 5778 and 5777, these are the sender and receiver ports for UDP connection with NoPlan on simulated mode.
-In linux you can run ```fuser X/tcp``` being X the ports to make sure tha any process is using (and empty result means enable port).
+On linux you can run ```fuser X/tcp``` being X the ports to make sure tha any process is using (and empty result means enable port).

 To run: